Doreen Mwamba

-Doreen Mwamba is a Zambian politician.
-She is the current Minister of Community Development and Social Services of Zambia and a nominated member of parliament.
+Doreen Sefuke Mwamba is a Zambian politician.
+She was the Minister of Community Development and Social Services in Zambia and a nominated member of parliament from 7 September 2021 to 15 May 2026.
 She is a member of the United Party for National Development (UPND).
 She was born on 20 March 1966 in Zambia.
 She holds a Cabin and VIP Service, Diploma in Hotel Management and Grade 12 Certificate.

+In January 2026, she announced that after her tenure has concluded on 15 May 2026, she will not step down and not participate in future elections.